githubschool/fra-14/2018-03-##-joneian.md

-Title: THIS WAS ALL ABOUT THE PUPPY
+title: "THIS WAS ALL ABOUT THE PUPPY"
 Here would be a cute puppy if I could find it.

 {: .fragment}